JustMili0/LeftForgotten/.Changelogs/WIP-1.2.0-Changelog.md

 - [TODO] Fixed Chest remodels breaking with block entity optimization mods
 - Reworked the Music Player, now any issues it could've had should be gone
 - [TODO] Fully accounted for every block and item tag for every and item block added

-### ***DEV STUFF***
-- Package renames and class renames happened
-- Reworked the mod to use new class `Versions` for feature checks instead of `CommonClient.inAlpha() / .notInAlpha()` for future versions
-- [TODO] Reworked BlockRegistry and ItemRegistry to contain most of the blocks and items within themselves instead of each block and item being an individual class

 <hr>